markean/aimz/docs/source/user_guide/model_persistence.rst

 Deserialization
 ---------------

-Load a previously saved :py:class:`~aimz.ImpactModel` (and optionally its input data) from disk in a fresh new session or different runtime environment.
+Load a previously saved :class:`~aimz.ImpactModel` (and optionally its input data) from disk in a fresh new session or different runtime environment.
 To use the loaded model correctly, the same dependencies, imports, and any constants or variables that the ``model`` relied on when it was saved must be available.
-Any JAX array—whether part of the :py:class:`~aimz.ImpactModel` or the input data—will be placed on the default device.
+Any JAX array—whether part of the :class:`~aimz.ImpactModel` or the input data—will be placed on the default device.

 .. jupyter-execute::
     :hide-output: